Germany's Merkel and Japan's Abe urge free trade with jabs at U.S.

 After meeting President Donald Trump in Washington on Friday for the first time, Merkel said she hoped the United States and the European Union could resume discussions on a trade agreement.
 Trump said he did not believe in isolationism but that trade policy should be fairer.

-Merkel stressed that Germany was strongly in favour of free trade and open markets.
+Merkel stressed that Germany was strongly in favor of free trade and open markets.

 "We certainly don't want any barriers but at a time of an 'Internet of things' we want to link our societies with one another and let them deal fairly with one another, and that is what free trade is all about," she said.